 This is the 100% honest answer.
 It’s right in your face and immediately confronts all the owner’s fears.
 This is what we want our business broker to do, right?
 100% honesty, right away.

 What if this is what we got from all business brokers?
 What if they met us with immediate, 100%, brutal honesty in the first five minutes of the first meeting?
 What if they pulled no punches and told us all the bare-knuckled truth?
 Some of us would take the hit, but many of us would simply meet with other brokers until we found the one willing to lie like in the #1 response above.
-We want what we want when we want it.
+That's the broker that can give us what we want, and we want what we want when we want it.

 “Listen, there’s a lot for us to talk about, and we’ll get to all of it over time, but first let’s start by learning more about your business”.

 I would argue that this is what you should want your business broker to do for you.
-You want them to engage you honestly and professionally, but realistically where you are and help you move forward to accomplish your goals.
+You want them to engage you honestly and professionally, but realistically.
+You want them to understand where you are and help you move forward to accomplish your goals.

 However, this response clearly qualifies as a lie of omission – “lying by omission includes the failure to correct pre-existing misconceptions.”
-This response has led to more than a few business owners, red faced, screaming something like “I told you very clearly in our first meeting what I wanted . . . and now its our third meeting and you’re telling me that . . .. “
+What if they use the first meeting to correct only two of your faulty assumptions?
+They know it's a lot to process and they want to help you move forward.
+Seems reasonable, but this response has led to more than a few business owners, red faced, screaming something like “I told you very clearly in our first meeting what I wanted . . . and now its our third meeting and you’re telling me that . . .. “

 It’s Your Own Fault

 In most cases, the reason that business owners find themselves in the situation described above is they haven’t educated themselves about the sale of their business before approaching a broker.
 They don’t know even the basics.
-This naive, uninformed owner forces the broker to become a teacher – and we all know good teachers don’t try to teach us 100% of everything right away.
+This uninformed (but very demanding) owner forces the broker to become a teacher – and we know good teachers don’t try to teach us 100% of everything right away.